 Really quick just wanted to introduce myself.
 I’m ceoricon. you can call me Ceo or Chris, whatever you prefer.
 I’m making this topic because a lot of people struggle with Treasure Wars, so yeah.
-I think I’m pretty fit to make this considering I have an account at level 100, and another at 75.
-All together I have 2673 wins, and a 50% W/L ratio (not that great since I really sucked before).
+I think I’m pretty fit to make this considering I have an account at level 48 (prestige 1), and another at 75.
+All together I have 2673 wins (not accurate since I actively play.
+View my main stats here and my alt stats here), and a 50% W/L ratio (not that great since I really sucked before).
 Anyways that’s all, you can continue reading.

 What is Treasure Wars?